 For instance, this rule would not accept a line passing through any landmass—which always implies the possibility of permanent habitations—where one side of a village would permanently represent one day while the other side still another.

 The consequence for those either observing or avoiding the Sabbath and festival days would not be inconsequential.
-This detail suggests that this dateline must be calculated over the ocean, where no permanent habitation can be sustained, a detail which the Ranger shall verify as we continue.
+This detail suggests that this dateline must be calculated over the ocean, where no permanent habitation can be sustained, a detail which shall be verified as we continue.

 If, however, the line should cross a landmass, the “part of” rule would dictate that the smaller land area would be subjoined to the greater and participate with it in the same date.